security-force-monitor/research-handbook/source/units-positionings.rst

 .. admonition:: Example

     Nigeria is divided into 36 states and a Federal Capital Territory.
 These are further divided into Local Government Areas.
-If a citation states a ``unit`` operates in Lagos State then claims should be entered for positionings of Lagos State as well as every Local Government Area within Lagos State.
+If a citation states a :ref:`unit` operates in Lagos State then claims should be entered for positionings of Lagos State as well as every Local Government Area within Lagos State.

 Positioning: Summary of claim attributes